daniellee862/advanced-sql/README.md

 | A Fish Called Wanda                | Comedy, Crime        |
 | Independence Day                   | Action, Sci-Fi       |

-## Task 3
+## Task 3 - Data Insights 🔍

-**If there are any `null` ratings you should treat them as a 0 rating!**

-1. Query the database to find the number of films in stock for each genre.

-2. Query the database to find the average rating for films in stock in Newcastle.

-3. Query the database to retrieve all the films released in the 90s which have a rating greater than the total average.

-4. Query the database to find the amount of films in stock, across **all** stores, of the top rated film of the five most recently released films.

-5. Query the database to find a list of all the locations customers live in which **don't** contain a store.

-6. Query the database to find a list of all the locations we have influence over (locations of stores and/or customers), **there should be no repeated data**.

-7. Of the stores which exist in locations that have customers, calculate which store has the largest catalogue of stock.
-What is the most abundant genre in that store?
+- Analyzed genre inventory: Calculated film counts for each genre, emphasizing SQL aggregations.
+- Explored film ratings in Newcastle: Queried average ratings, showcasing data interaction.
+- Revealed '90s movie excellence: Combined filtering and aggregation, demonstrating versatile SQL application.

-## Task 4
+## Task 4 - Analysing Sequal Availability 🏆

-1. Query the database to find the store the highest total number of copies of sequels.
+- Queried the database to identify the store with the highest total number of sequel copies.
+Explored this using SQL queries with a focus on film titles containing 'II' or 'VI' as indicators of sequels.

-    > _Note: For now let's assume you can tell if a film is a sequel if the title contains something like 'II' or 'VI'._

-2. This is likely not a good way to identify sequels going forward.
-Alter the movies table to track this information better and then update previous query to make use of this new structure.
+- Enhanced sequel identification by modifying the movies table to better track sequel information.
+Adapted previous queries to utilize the updated structure.

-## Task 5
+## Task 5 - Creating a Rental Framework 🖼️

-1. Design a way of storing information on rentals.
-A rental should track the following information:
+ - Designined an effective rental information system: rentals track the following information:

     - rental_id
     - stock_id
     - rental_start
     - rental_end
     - customer_id

-    Add some rental rows we can query later.

-2. Finally, we have a customer in one of our stores!
-They wish to rent a film but have some requirements:
+- Fulfilling complex customer rental requests:
    - The film must be age appropriate (classification of U)
    - The film must be available in Birmingham.
    - The film must not have been rented more than 5 times already

-Instead of creating a list of only the films that match this criteria, create an output which marks `yes` or `no` in a column that represents the requirement.
-An example has been given below:
+Instead of creating a list of only the films that match this criteria, I created an output which marks `yes` or `no` in a column that represents the requirement. example ;

 | title   | age_appropriate | in_stock_nearby | not_too_mainstream |
 | ------- | --------------- | --------------- | ------------------ |
 | x-men 2 | no              | yes             | yes                |

-## Task 6
+## Task 6 - Visualising with ERD's 📉

-An Entity Relationship Diagram (ERD) is a good way to visualise the structure of a database and it's relationships.
-Use the following free software [dbdiagram.io](https://dbdiagram.io/home) to draw out the relationships between the different tables.
+- Crafted an Entity Relationship Diagram (ERD) illustrating database structure and relationships using dbdiagram.io.
+Leveraged the tool's visualization capabilities to depict intricate connections between tables.

-# Section Two

-Using the `pg8000` library you can integrate your SQL querying skills with Python.
-You should build up each function feature by feature using TDD.
-You can consider your locally hosted database as a test database so we don't need to mock the connection.
-Any other helper functions should be tested individually.

-The happy and sad path should be considered.
-An error should be raised in the event an invalid query parameter has been passed.

-1. Create the function `select_movies`.
-It should return a list of movie dictionaries.
-From your locally hosted movies table.
-   Each movie should contain the following keys:

--   movie_id
--   title
--   release_date
--   rating
--   classification

-The default order of the movies should be alphabetically by title.

-2. It should have an optional `sort_by` argument which allows it to be sorted by:

--   release_date
--   rating
--   cost

-3. It should accept an optional `order` argument which allows the sort order to be flipped.

-4. It should accept an optional `min_rating` argument which filters the list of movies to only contains movies with ratings greater than the passed value.

-5. It should accept an optional `location` argument which filters the list of movies to only return the movie titles available in that location.

-6. Query the Rental Information table you made in Task 5.
-Create a single output with the following information:

--   store_id, location, number of customers in the same location
--   number of films available in store
--   most valued customer (customer with the most rentals)
--   most popular film (film with most rentals)
--   average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**

-_hint: it might be helpful to build up the query bullet point by bullet point_

-**If there are any `null` ratings you should treat them as a 0 rating!**

-7. a) We are refining the quality of the films we currently have in our database by removing the lowest rated.
-Management has asked you to create an output with information about the lowest rated film of each genre:

--   Genre name
--   Film title
--   Rating

-b) Management is now trying to refine the quality of stock in the **Manchester** store particularly.
-Create an output that that shows:

--   Genre name
--   Film title
--   Rating

-**_If the store doesn't stock any films of a certain genre then do not include that genre in the output table._**